yarlinlynn/YARSTR25495_FTO2505-B_Yarlin-Struis_SDF02/CHALLENGE-BRIEF.md

 ## 🚀 **Next Steps**
 This is your opportunity to apply everything you’ve learned about HTML.
 If you run into challenges, **use the provided resources** and reach out to your coach for guidance.
 Keep refining your skills—this is just the beginning!

----

 ### **Congrats on Submitting Your First HTML Project!**

 You’ve just built your first **structured portfolio page** a fundamental skill for any developer!
 Every great coder starts by building simple yet functional projects like this.
-Keep experimenting, improving, and pushing your boundaries. **Crushed it!**
+Keep experimenting, improving, and pushing your boundaries. **You Crushed it!**